navatharaagi/AWS-SysOps-Docs/README.md

 - Read replicas are different from Multi-AZ failover.
 - AWS Console—>RDS—>Launch MySQL Instance(Free Tier)—>Select launched Instance—>Instance Actions—>Modify—> Backup Retention—>Select days, Time —> Save.
 - To create Read Replica, Select Instance—>Instance Actions—>Create Read Replica —> Give DB Instance Identifier & required credentials—>create —>select created replica—>show monitoring—>check Replica Lag(if increase in this metric is a serious issue).
 - MySQL instance & its read replica instance `Endpoints names will be different`.So we can point `Writes` to MYSQL instance Whereas `Reads` to  Read-Replica instance using Load Balancer Algorithms.
-To Promote Read Replica instance to a "Stand-alone Instance”.
+- To Promote Read Replica instance to a "Stand-alone Instance”.
-Select Read Replica instance—>Right click—> Promote Read Replica—>Enable automative backups & retention period —> continue—> promote read replica.
+- Select Read Replica instance—>Right click—> Promote Read Replica—>Enable automative backups & retention period —> continue—> promote read replica.
--After this,  DB is now being promoted to stand alone instance, which we could for another application to read & write data.Once this is done, we can enable “Multi-AZ failover” for this DB since it is now Stand alone DB not a read replica anymore.
+- After this,DB is now being promoted to stand alone instance, which we could for another application to read & write data.Once this is done, we can enable “Multi-AZ failover” for this DB since it is now Stand alone DB not a read replica anymore.
 AWS RDS Read Replication vs. Multi-AZ failover deployments -Read replicas are built primarily for performance and offloading work -Multi-AZ deployments are used for high availability and durability